RiemaLabs/modular-indexer-light/README.md

 ## Basic Usage
 Light Indexer is optimized for cost-efficiency.
 This design provides a user-friendly approach for those needing to interact with Bitcoin's meta-protocols (such as brc-20) without expensive data processing.

 After successfully launching Light Indexer, you have several functionalities at your disposal.
-These capabilities can be accessed through the [direct API calls](https://docs.nubit.org/modular-indexer/nubit-light-indexer-apis).
+These capabilities can be accessed through [direct API calls](https://docs.nubit.org/modular-indexer/nubit-light-indexer-apis).
 The brc-20 balances provided by the light indexer are fully verified and trustworthy.

 ## Useful Links
 - :spider_web: <https://www.nubit.org>